-- 1. An indication of the topics to be covered. - 2.
-An indication that all topics listed on the outline may not be covered. - 3.
-A reading list or other indication of the amount of reading expected in the course. - 4.
-A statement indicating whether or not it is a requirement that work submitted for evaluation be typed. - 5.
-A list of all items of work on which the final grade is based and an indication of the weight of each individual item of work. - 6.
+- 1. An indication of the topics to be covered; - 2.
+An indication that all topics listed on the outline may not be covered; - 3.
+A reading list or other indication of the amount of reading expected in the course; - 4.
+A statement indicating whether or not it is a requirement that work submitted for evaluation be typed; - 5.
+A list of all items of work on which the final grade is based and an indication of the weight of each individual item of work; - 6.
 Final grades in pass/fail courses include S (Standing) or F (Failure).
-Senate approved grades for all other courses include A+, A, A-, B+, B, C+, C, D and F. While the University does not have a standardized numerical grade conversion scale for letter grades, all course outlines must include written guidelines specifying a numerical (percentage) range for letter grades assigned to individual items of work and the course final grade.

-- 7. If students are to be given marks for participation and/or attendance, students must be provided with clear assessment criteria. - 8.
-Instructors must clearly indicate penalties for late assignments, if any. - 9.
+Senate approved grades for all other courses include A+, A, A-, B+, B, C+, C, D and F. While the University does not have a standardized numerical grade conversion scale for letter grades, all course outlines must include written guidelines specifying a numerical (percentage) range for letter grades assigned to individual items of work and the course final grade; - 7.
+If students are to be given marks for participation and/or attendance, students must be provided with clear assessment criteria; - 8.
+Instructors must clearly indicate penalties for late assignments, if any; - 9.
 An indication of when the items of work will be administered/ submitted, and penalties, if any, for late submission of work.
-A minimum of 20% of the work on which the final grade is based must be evaluated and available to the student before the voluntary withdrawal date. - 10.
-A statement indicating whether or not students will be asked for identification when writing a test or examination. - 11.
-An indication of equipment authorized for use in tests/exams (e.g. calculators, dictionaries, handheld devices). - 12.
-Regarding the date of the last test/exam or the due date for the last item of work, such as an essay or project. - 13.
-The voluntary withdrawal date, without academic penalty: - 14.
-The dates of Fall mid-term Reading Week, and Winter mid-term Reading Week. - 15.
-Students with documented disabilities, temporary or chronic medical conditions, requiring academic accommodations for tests/exams (e.g., private space) or during lectures/laboratories (e.g., note-takers) are encouraged to contact Accessibility Services (AS) at 786-9771 or accessibilityservices@uwinnipeg.ca to discuss appropriate options.
-All information about a student's disability or medical condition remains confidential. http://www.uwinnipeg.ca/accessibility Reference to the appropriate items in the Regulations & Policies section of the Course Calendar, including Senate appeals and academic misconduct (e.g. plagiarism, cheating) - 16.
-All students, faculty and staff have the right to participate, learn, and work in an environment that is free of harassment and discrimination.
-The UW Respectful Working and Learning Environment Policy may be found online at www.uwinnipeg.ca/respect - 17.
-Students may choose not to attend classes or write examinations on holy days of their religion, but they must notify their instructors at least two weeks in advance.
-Instructors will then provide opportunity for students to make up work examinations without penalty.
-A list of religious holidays can be found at http://uwinnipeg.ca/academics/calendar/docs/important-notes.pdf
+A minimum of 20% of the work on which the final grade is based must be evaluated and available to the student before the voluntary withdrawal date: - 10.
+A statement indicating whether or not students will be asked for identification when writing a test or examination; - 11.
+An indication of equipment authorized for use in tests/exams (e.g. calculators, dictionaries, handheld devices); - 12.
+The date of the last test/exam or the due date for the last item of work, such as an essay or project; - 13.
+The voluntary withdrawal date, without academic penalty; - 14.
+The dates of Fall mid-term Reading Week, and Winter mid-term Reading Week; - 15.
+Students with documented disabilities, temporary or chronic medical conditions, requiring academic accommodations for tests/exams (e.g., private space) or during lectures/laboratories(e.g., note-takers) are encouraged to contact Accessibility Services (AS) at 786-9771 or accessibilityservices@uwinnipeg.ca to discuss appropriate options.
+All information about a student's disability or medical condition remains confidential.
+Reference to the appropriate items in the Regulations & Policies section of the Course Calendar, including Senate appeals and academic misconduct (e.g. plagiarism, cheating).
+Home | Accessibility Services | The University of Winnipeg (uwinnipeg.ca)

-Completing Course Work

-Students are expected to complete work required in each course.
+Completing Course Work: Students are expected to complete the work required in each course.
 Such work may include term papers, project reports, mid-term and other tests, and final examinations.
 In some situations, students who have not completed the required work by the end of the term may appeal for an extension.
 See Section 7 - Student Appeals.

-Course Withdrawal/Drop

-A student may choose to drop, or withdraw voluntarily from any course, up to and including the designated voluntary withdrawal deadline for that course.
-(See "Course Drop Information" and "Course Withdrawal Schedule" on the Faculty of Graduate Studies website here: http://www.uwinnipeg.ca/graduate-studies/current-students/registration-withdrawl-information.html for details.)
-The University may withdraw a student involuntarily from a course due to unacceptable classroom behaviour or other issues.
+Course Withdrawal/Drop: A student may choose to drop, or withdraw voluntarily from any course, up to and including the designated voluntary withdrawal deadline for that course.
+(See "Course Drop Information" and "Course Withdrawal Schedule" on the Faculty of Graduate Studies website here: Registration Overview | Graduate Studies | The University of Winnipeg (uwinnipeg.ca) The University may withdraw a student involuntarily from a course due to unacceptable classroom behaviour or other issues.
 No credit is awarded for the course, and the student is not entitled to any evaluation of coursework that was not yet evaluated prior to the date of withdrawal.

-Format of Submitted Work

-Instructors may require that work submitted for evaluation be either typed or word-processed.
+Format of Submitted Work: Instructors may require that work submitted for evaluation be either typed or word-processed.
 This requirement must be stated in the course outline.